freelabz/secator/README.md

 You can also use `pip install secator -e .[dev]` but make sure you do it in a virtual environment (with `pipx` you do not need to).

-You can then use `secator u install <TOOL_NAME>` to install individual tools, or manage them externally to your liking.

 </details>

+You can then use `secator u install <TOOL_NAME>` to install individual tools, `secator u install` to install all tools, or just manage them externally to your liking.

 ## Usage